gecos-lab/FracAbility/tmp/_sources/Quickstart.rst

 In these few lines we:

 1. Cleaned and tidied the intersections between fractures (F-F) and boundaries (F-B)
 2. Defined common nodes
 3. Calculated the number of segments connected to each node

 Visualize the network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The fracture network entity can be visualized in different ways.

-We can access the geopandas dataframe, functioning as
+1. We can view the geopandas dataframe, functioning as the database.

+2. We can plot the object in a 3D window using pyvista/vtk

+3. We can plot the object in a 2D window using matplotlib

-the database, we can plot the vtk object, we can also visualize the topological network (not recommended for big
+4. We can visualize the topological network (not recommended for big fracture networks).
-fracture networks).

 .. code:: python